Saiwai Qixia Zhuan: Plot summary

 The story is set in 17th-century China during the early Qing dynasty.
 The Uyghur tribes in Xinjiang are under attack by Qing forces seeking to subjugate them.
 Yang Yuncong, a swordsman of the Mount Heaven Sect, joins their resistance and earns the tribes' respect.
 He is later betrayed by his junior Chu Zhaonan, who has defected to the Qing forces.
 During their duel, the two are caught in a sandstorm and separated.
 Yang Yuncong, gravely injured, is rescued by Nalan Minghui, a Qing general's daughter who secretly nurses him back to health and helps him escape.

 Afterwards, Yang Yuncong meets Hamaya, a heroine among the Uyghur tribes.
 Hamaya seeks vengeance on the singer Yabulu, whose betrayal had led to her father's death.
 With Yang Yuncong's help, she avenges her father and fends off an ambush by Chu Zhaonan and Qing forces.
 Later, with Yang Yuncong's support, she wins a martial arts contest and becomes the new chief of her tribe, secretly falling in love with Yang Yuncong.

 Yang Yuncong continues to aid the tribes against the Qing forces.
 He reunites with Nalan Minghui and they fall deeply in love despite being on opposing sides.
-However, Nalan Minghui has been arranged to marry Dodo, a Qing prince.
+However, Nalan Minghui has been betrothed to the Qing prince Dodo.
 In despair, Yang Yuncong and Nalan Minghui consummate their love, and she becomes pregnant with his child.

 Hamaya confesses her feelings to Yang Yuncong but is gently rejected.
 A heartbroken Hamaya's hair turns white overnight and she abruptly leaves.
 Deprived of her leadership, the tribes suffer a devastating defeat by Qing forces.
 Yang Yuncong later leaves Xinjiang upon learning that Nalan Minghui and Dodo's wedding will take place in Hangzhou.